Jaete/Jaete/README.md

 ## 🚀 About Me

-I'm a full-stack developer, passionate about programming, logic thinking and problem solving.
+I'm a full-stack developer, passionate about programming, logical thinking and problem solving.

 ## 🛠 Current Skills: